MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 ## [Power Networks](https://modrinth.com/mod/power-networks)

 Power Networks is another example of server-side magic.
-It adds coils and wires that can be used to build energy networks, server-side.
+It adds coils and wires that can be used to build energy networks, all server-side.

 ![Power Networks allows you to create coils and wires](./assets/power-networks.png)